HAVIT Blazor Bootstrap

 <link href="Your.Blazor.Project.Assembly.Name.styles.css" rel="stylesheet" />

-If you want to use our custom Bootstrap theme (used in this documentation and demos), replace the first link with:
+If you prefer to utilize our custom Bootstrap theme, which is used in this documentation and our demos, substitute the first link with the following:

 <!-- Custom themed Bootstrap CSS build -->